nikhilaravi/react-native-smart-scroll-view/README.md

 ### Example Usage

-This a simple example of the SmartScrollView in use.
+This a simple example of the SmartScrollView in use for an input form.
 To see a more exciting example visit this  [example](https://github.com/jrans/react-native-smart-scroll-view/blob/master/SuperScrollingFormExample/Example.js).

 ```js